hwxi/hwxi.github.io/TEACHING/CS520/2021S/README.md

 ## Spring, 2021

-I am scheduled to teach BU CAS CS520 in Spring, 2021.
+I was scheduled to teach BU CAS CS520 in Spring, 2021.

 ### Title